opnfv/yardstick/docs/testing/user/userguide/14-nsb-operation.rst

 Provider networks
 ^^^^^^^^^^^^^^^^^

-The VNFs require a clear L2 connect to the external network in order to generate realistic traffic from multiple address ranges and port
+The VNFs require a clear L2 connect to the external network in order to generate realistic traffic from multiple address ranges and ports.

 In order to prevent Neutron from filtering traffic we have to disable Neutron Port Security.
 We also disable DHCP on the data ports because we are binding the ports to DPDK and do not need DHCP addresses.
 We also disable gateways because multiple default gateways can prevent SSH access to the VNF from the floating IP.
 We only want a gateway on the mgmt network

 .. code-block:: yaml